 If an employer and employee have a dispute about casual conversion and it can’t be resolved at the workplace level, we may be able to help.

-For more information about the rules and processes relating to casual conversion (including offers and requests for casual conversion, and how the provisions apply to existing casual employees) contact the Fair Work Ombudsman on 13 13 94 or visit Changes to casual employment – industrial relations reforms on their website.
+For more information about the rules and processes relating to casual conversion (including offers and requests for casual conversion, and how the provisions apply to existing casual employees) contact the Fair Work Ombudsman on 13 13 94 or visit Becoming a permanent employee on their website.

 Employees who are covered by an award or agreement